MERI’s Mailback Kits Cost-Effectively Manage Microblade Waste

 “The best part of my job as a microblader is helping people put their best face forward.
-Men and women alike are renewed when they regain eyebrows that were lost to either age, or an earlier chemotherapy treatment.
+Men and women alike are renewed when they regain eyebrows lost to either age or earlier chemotherapy treatment.
 The younger generation also gravitates to this form of tattooing to achieve an artistically designed look.”

 Managing Microblade Waste

-Widely popular among microbladers and other cosmetic tattoo artists, MERI’s mailback kits are easy, safe and cost effective way for technicians to designate all materials infected with blood borne pathogens after a procedure.
+Widely popular among microbladers and other cosmetic tattoo artists, MERI’s mailback kits are an easy, safe, and cost-effective way for technicians to designate all materials infected with blood-borne pathogens after a procedure.

 “Just starting out, I loved the fact that using a MERI medical waste mailback kit meant that I didn’t have to commit to a contract.
 I can just pay as I and as my business grows,” says Brown-Wilson.
 “Also, showing the health inspector my documentation, noting my proper waste destruction, is one less worry about following all of the strict regulations of our business.”